db4rr/db4rr.github.io/README.md

 # SOAP16
 Slides and materials for my talk at the SOAP!
-2016 conference (3rd June 2016)
+2016 conference (3rd June 2016) "How I learned to stop worrying and love the glosary"

+The DITA_files folder includes example DITA maps and topics, as shown in the presentation.

 Authors:
   Daniel Barrio Fierro (dbarr@dolby.com),